ashishverma2614/ElectronutLabs-boostaBLE/README.md

 * Run: `attach 1` or `att 1` to attach to the target device i.e. Nordic nRF52.

+* Run: `load boostable_test_merged.hex` to upload the hex file.

+* You can choose to execute the code directly to check if the application has been uploaded by issuing `run` command or execute `detach` command followed by `Quit` to exit the debugger.

+You can find a detailed description on using Bumpy in the README section available [here](https://github.com/electronut/ElectronutLabs-bumpy).

+** Testing

+*

 ## Buy a boostaBLE!